ivanopassari/java-example-application/README.md

 ## Docker Image Build
 The `Dockerfile` specify how the image is created.
-This file create a layered image, [here](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1) for more info.
+This file create a layered image, click [here](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1) for more info.
 The base image is  `eclipse-temurin:8u342-b07-jre-focal`.

 The process is run from `bin/docker-entrypoint.sh`.